andrelandgraf/andrelandgraf/contents/articles/2024-09-22_working-with-qr-codes-in-remix.md

 This code does the following:

-- Renders a canvas where the QR code will be displayed.
+- Render a canvas where the QR code will be displayed.
 - Render a form with an input field for the user to enter the data for the QR code.
-- Use `useEffect` to draw a white background on the canvas when the component mounts.
+- Use `useEffect` to draw a white canvas background when the component mounts.
+- Use `useEffect` to set up a `ResizeObserver` to redraw the canvas when the screen dimensions change.
-- Calls the `qrcode` package's `toCanvas` method to display the QR code on the canvas when the form is submitted.
+- Call the `qrcode` package's `toCanvas` method to display the QR code on the canvas when the form is submitted.
-- Displays an error message if something goes wrong during the generation process.
+- Displays an error message if something goes wrong.
-- Ensures the canvas is responsive by using the `object-fit: contain` CSS property.
+- Ensure the canvas is resized correctly when the screen dimensions change, using `aspect-square` to maintain the aspect ratio.

 You can view this code in action at [https://andrelandgraf.dev/demos/qr](https://andrelandgraf.dev/demos/qr).
 Try entering a URL or any other data and click the "Generate QR Code" button to generate the QR code image.